TylerJDev/YouTube-Timestamps/README.md

 ## Acknowledgments

-I'd like to thank my friend [Aaron](https://github.com/AaronChapman) for helping me stay committed to this plugin
+I'd like to thank my friend [Aaron](https://github.com/AaronChapman) for helping me stay committed to this plugin.